replayio/docs/src/app/basics/getting-started/inspect-replay/page.md

 ## Jump to an event

-Let's jump to the last "Click" before the recording hit an error and see the code related to it:
+Let's jump to the last "Click" before the replay hit an error and see the code related to it:

 {% video src="devtoolsClickToEvent" /%}